Mormur/rsschool-cv/cv.md

 * **GitHub:** [https://github.com/Mormur]()

 ## About Me
-Self-motivated and creative, with good communication skills I'm looking for a  Junior Frontend Developer position or a paid remote intership.
+Self-motivated and creative, having good communication skills I'm looking for a  Junior Frontend Developer position or a paid remote intership.
+After 7 years as a mediator with clients around the world, I want to start developing web apps that will be useful for users around the world.
 I will be happy to continue expanding my JavaScript knowelege and skills by joining a team with a strong culture of code rewiev.

 ## Skills
 * Javascript ES6+